The Impact of Spectroscopic Redshift Errors on Cosmological Measurements: Results

 \subsection{Beyond $\LCDM$ cosmologies}

-Recent spectroscopic surveys such as DESI have extended full-shape power spectrum analyses beyond the standard $\LCDM$ framework to test cosmological models with evolving dark energy ($\wCDM$) and massive neutrinos ($\nCDM$).
-Assuming a flat Universe and combining the full-shape and BAO analysis with external datasets, the DESI DR2 analysis finds a mild preference for a dynamical dark energy model with $w_0>-1$ and $w_a<0$ ~\cite{collaboration_desi_2025-3} and places a tight constraint on the total neutrino mass, $\sumnu<0.0642 \, \rm{eV} \ (95\% CL)$ \cite{elbers_constraints_2025}.
+Recent spectroscopic surveys such as DESI have extended full-shape power spectrum analysis beyond the standard $\LCDM$ framework to test cosmological models with evolving dark energy ($\wCDM$) and massive neutrinos.
+Assuming a flat Universe and combining the full-shape and BAO analyses with external datasets, the DESI DR2 finds a mild preference for a dynamical dark energy model with $w_0>-1$ and $w_a<0$ ~\cite{desi_collaboration_desi_2025-4} and places a tight constraint on the total neutrino mass, $\sumnu<0.0642 \, \rm{eV} \ (95\% CL)$ \cite{elbers_constraints_2025}.
 This section investigates how redshift errors affect the measurements of dark energy equation of state $w_0$-$w_a$ and $\sumnu$ through the full-shape analysis.
-In the following, our results show fits to the mean power spectrum of 500 mocks with the covariance rescaled to volume $V_{25}$.
+In the following, we use the baseline $\EFT$ fitting setup and present results obtained by fitting the mean power spectrum of 500 mocks, with the covariance matrix rescaled to the effective volume $V_{25}$.